Ph.D. from Montana State University, 2006

 Michelle Flenniken is an Assistant Professor in the in Department of Plant Sciences and Plant Pathology at Montana State University.
 Research in the Flenniken Lab is aimed at elucidating the molecular mechanisms underlying host-pathogen interactions in honey bees (Apis mellifera).
 Projects in the lab focus on elucidating the mechanisms of honey bee antiviral defense, identifying the pathogens associated with colony losses (including CCD), determining how immune responses govern the outcome of infections, and investigating the impact (sublethal effects) of agrochemicals on honey bee health.

-Assistant Professor of Ecology
+Associate Professor of Ecology

 Laura Burkle is an Assistant Professor of Ecology at Montana State University.
 Research in the Burkle lab aims to understand the environmental drivers of variation in plant and pollinator biodiversity and pollination services across heterogeneous landscapes.
 Projects in the lab include the effects of climate change, wildfire, and land use on plant-pollinator interactions.
 In agricultural systems, we are studying the efficacy of techniques, such as perennial flower strips, to improve pollinator forage and health.

 Professor of Entomology, Ph.D.

 Ph.D.
 Entomology, Minor in Agronomy, 1995, University of Nebraska-Lincoln; M.S.
 Entomology 1991, University of Nebraska-Lincoln; B.S.
 1987, Iowa State University